Online Master of International Health Management

 Additional admission information

-A strong academic community with robust partnerships in the field
+An academic community with robust partnerships in the field

 At the College of Health Solutions, students and faculty research solutions to pressing global health challenges while preparing the health workforce of the future.
 Ongoing partnerships with the medical community offer students access to professional resources and networking opportunities with Mayo Clinic, Banner Health, HonorHealth, Dignity Health and more.